-The certifying official on campus is the Assistant Registrar.
-Contact the Registrar’s Office at 641-269-3450 for questions.
+The certifying official on campus is Vickie Rutherford, associate registrar.
+Contact the Registrar’s Office at 641-269-3450 with questions.
 The responsibilities of the certifying official include certifying paperwork from the VA for Veterans Assistance Benefit payments.

 Point of Contact

-The designated point of contact on campus is the Director of Financial Aid.
-Contact Student Financial Aid at 641-269-3250 for questions.
+The designated point of contact on campus is Revae Nelson, associate director of financial aid.
+Contact the Office of Financial Aid at 641-269-3250 with questions.
 The responsibilities of the point of contact include advising on the availability of campus resources.